rust-lang/rfcs/text/0000-match-semicolon.md

 * Just keep the current system in place
 * Introduce some other syntax for throwing away `match` branch return values, such as `;,`
+* Have match branches automatically throw away return values when other branches return `()`

 # Unresolved questions
 [unresolved]: #unresolved-questions